rushone2010/Raspberry-Pi2_Seedbox/README.md

-# Setting up Rasberry Pi2 2 as a Seedbox with Transmission Remote.
+# Setting up Rasberry Pi 2 as a Seedbox with Transmission Remote.

 ### Prerequisites
 In order to create a seedbox you are going to need the following hardware: